diego-d5000/inversify-koa-utils/README.md

 ### `@next()`
 Binds a method parameter to the next() function.

+### `@authorize([role: string, ...])`
+Ensures that only authenticated and authorized users can invoke this controller method.
+If authentication fails the status code 401 will be returned.
+If authorization fails the status code 403 will be returned.
+Even if authentication or authorization fail all middlewares (for router, controller and method) will be invoked.
+If you don't provide any roles only authentication will be ensured.

+### `@authorizeAll([role: string, ...])`
+Ensures that only authenticated and authorized users can invoke the entire controller.
+Behaviour is the same as in `@authorize`.

 ## AuthProvider

 You can provide a custom `AuthProvider` to create and provida a principal for the current request.